telee0/admin_scripts/README.md

 $
 </pre>

-The following is no longer supported.
+The following has no more development.

 ---